 Sustainable Development Excellence in Teaching Sustainability Award

 The Sustainable Development Division recognizes the contribution of an individual advancing the knowledge and practice of sustainability in the field of industrial engineering.
-The winner will be presented at the IIE Annual Conference & Expo May 30 - June 2, 2015, in Nashville, Tenn.
+The winner will be presented at the IIE Annual Conference & Expo May 21-24, 2016 in Anaheim, Calif.

 Eligibility of participants and nomination package